How 26 Years Of Cataract Surgical Experience Has Helped

 - Poor night vision

-Advanced vision technology is available at Davies Eye Center, there is no reason to let cataracts effect or interfere another day of your life .
-Cataract surgery at Davies Eye Center is a safe, painless, fifteen-minute outpatient procedure performed exclusively by Dr. Davies, in our renowned AAAHC accredited in house surgery center.
-Providing an on site surgery center provides a priceless benefit for all of our patients.
+Advanced vision technology is available at Davies Eye Center, there is no reason to let cataracts affect or interfere with another day of your life.
+Cataract surgery at Davies Eye Center is a safe, painless, fifteen-minute outpatient procedure performed exclusively by Dr. Davies, in our renowned AAAHC accredited in-house surgery center.
+Providing an on-site surgery center provides a priceless benefit for all of our patients.
 You no longer have to travel to multiple locations to receive the outstanding care you deserve.
 For most patients, cataract surgery restores a level of youthful vision that is actually better than before they developed cataracts, gifting them the blessing to enjoy their lives with clear priceless vision.

 Finally, Premium Lens Procedures With Priceless Results